gflohr/Template-Plugin-Gettext-Seed/README.md

 ### Prerequisites

-Apart from Perl, the Template Toolkit and Template-Plugin-Gettext, you also need GNU make and the tools for GNU Gettext.
+Apart from Perl, the Template Toolkit and Template-Plugin-Gettext, you also need GNU make (unless you want to use the experimental pure Perl solution) and the tools for GNU Gettext.
 Both are definitely available as pre-built packages for your operating system.

 You also need a recent version of `libintl-perl`, at least version 1.28.
 If your vendor doesn't have a sufficiently recent version,